Internal Complaints Committee - Women

-If any woman faculty, staff or girl student has any grievance, including any kind of harassment, the same can be brought to the notice of the Convenor or any of the Committee Members for necessary action and redressal.
+If any woman faculty, staff or girl student has any grievance related to sexual harassment, the same can be brought to the notice of the convenor or any of the committee members for necessary action and redressal.

 What constitutes sexual harassment, as defined by the Hon’ble Supreme Court is given below:

 For this purpose, sexual harassment includes any unwelcome sexually determined behaviour (whether directly or by implication) as: